wasedaigo/grille-downloader/README.md

 ```

 ## Client Secret

 * Create a service account for GoogleDrive inside GoogleCloudConsole
 * You can create/download a client secret json file

-## Client Secret

-* Create a service account for GoogleDrive inside GoogleCloudConsole
-* You can create/download a client secret json file